How to Get A Nursing Degree If You Already Have a Bachelor's

 Meeting the ABSN Requirements

-Now that you have an overview of how an accelerated nursing program like Madonna University’s ABSN works, it is time to find out if you are qualified to enroll in nursing school.
-Having a non-nursing bachelor degree is only one part of the admissions requirements.
+Now that you have an overview of how Madonna University’s ABSN works, it is time to find out if you are qualified to enroll in nursing school.
+Having a non-nursing bachelor's degree is only one part of the admissions requirements.

-In order to apply to the Madonna University ABSN Program, you must:
+To apply to the Madonna University ABSN program, you must:

-• Have a confirmed bachelor’s degree from an accredited institution.
+• Have a confirmed bachelor’s degree with a minimum cumulative 2.8 GPA or at least 60 non-nursing credits with a cumulative 3.0 GPA from an accredited institution.

-• Complete an application to the university and submit all official transcripts of coursework from all colleges or universities you have attended.
+• Complete an application to the university and submit all official transcripts from all colleges or universities you have attended.

 • Submit a letter of intent to the College of Nursing and Health.